SanjivPahari/PersonalFinanceLedger/README.md

 ![Loan Transaction Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/7_transaction_type_4.png)

-### Pending Transactions
+### Pending Settelments
-Displays a list of pending transactions that have not been processed yet, allowing users to keep track of transactions that are waiting to be completed.
+Displays a list of payees with whom settlements that have not been made yet, allowing users to keep track of settlements that are waiting to be completed.

 ![Pending Transactions Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/6_show_pending.png)